AbdelrahmanMostafa0/sa3teen-gad/README.md

 **Sa3teen Gad** is your personal productivity buddy.
 It helps you stay focused and balanced throughout your workday—with a playful and minimal UI.
 Whether you're working, in a meeting, or just need a reminder to drink water or pray, Sa3teen Gad has your back.

+> ⚠️ **Note**: This app is currently under active development.
+Expect rapid changes and frequent updates!

 ---

 ## ✨ Features